 A Medical Aesthetics Approach to Anti-Aging

 During Botox and dermal filler training, you will learn how to turn back the hands of time with a variety of aesthetic treatments.
-Two of the most popular treatments for anti-aging are neurotoxins (Botox) and dermal fillers.
+Two of the most popular procedures for anti-aging are neurotoxins (Botox) and dermal fillers.

 Botox injections are used to interfere with the nerves’ ability to communicate with the muscles.
 This causes a decrease in muscle movement.
-When botulism toxin is injected in areas like the forehead, in between the eyebrows and around the eyes, the neurotoxin temporarily minimizes the appearance of fine lines and can stop new lines from forming.
+When botulinum toxin is injected in areas like the forehead, in between the eyebrows and around the eyes, the neurotoxin temporarily minimizes the appearance of fine lines and can stop new lines from forming.

 Fillers are used to target and correct areas that have suffered volume loss as fat pads and bone volume decrease.
 Dermal fillers can also be injected in “off-label” areas like the nose.
 This is used to correct the drooping that occurs with aging.

 Botox Training at National Laser Institute

 If you are a nurse, physician or medical professional who has a passion for helping people look and feel their best, then Botox training might be right for you!